-You may repeat a course an unlimited number of times.
-The listing of the original course with a notation of "R" remains as part of the permanent record, but only the last grade earned will be computed for graduation and cumulative grade point average.
-You do not have to repeat a course that you have failed unless it is a prerequisite for another course or is a course required for graduation or transfer.
-Certain specified programs are exempt from this procedure.
+A course may be repeated six times for a grade.
+All courses will be listed on the student transcript with the grade received.
+A notation of I (include) or E (exclude) will be placed next to the grade and will remain as a part of the permanent record.
+Only the last grade earned will be computed for graduation and cumulative grade point average.
+For the Associate of General Studies degree, certain specified courses are exempt from this procedure.
+All grades for the exempt courses will be included in the cumulative grade point average.
+You do not have to repeat a course that you have failed unless it is a pre-requisite for another course or is a course required for graduation or transfer.